 CBD interacts with our body’s endocannabinoid system and helps facilitate the uptake of beneficial cannabinoids that your own body produces, called endocannabinoids (endo- meaning from within.)
 Our body’s endocannabinoid system is responsible for:

 - Much more…

 What Are The Benefits Of CBD?

-While the research has yet to be confirmed, there are some studies that suggest CBD can help with a number of issues, including:
+While the research has yet to be confirmed by FDA studies, there is some research that suggests CBD can help with a number of issues, including: